Muhoozi Kainerugaba

+Muhoozi Kainerugaba (born 24 April 1974) is a Ugandan military officer and the eldest child of President Yoweri Museveni.
+He serves as the Chief of Defence Forces of the Uganda People's Defence Force (UPDF) and is the chairman of the Patriotic League of Uganda (a pressure group lobbying for presidency).

-Gen. Muhoozi Kainerugaba (born 24 April 1974) is an Ugandan general and son of president Yoweri Museveni.
-He has been commander of the Special Forces Command (SFC) from 2008 to 2017, and again from December 2020 to 2021, then commander of the land forces of the Uganda People's Defence Force (UPDF) from 24 June 2021 to 4 October 2022, when he was removed following tweets claiming to be able to capture Nairobi.
+He served as the Commander of the Special Forces Command (SFC), Ugandan Military's special operations unit, from 2008 to 2017 and again from December 2020 to 2021.
+In January 2017, Muhoozi was appointed by his father, as Senior Presidential Adviser for Special Operations, leading to speculations “he was being groomed for the presidency.”
+Retaining his aforementioned role, he was appointed again by his father, to serve as chief commander of the land forces of the UPDF from 24 June 2021 to 4 October 2022, when he was removed following tweets on Twitter claiming to be able to capture Nairobi in less than two weeks.
+Despite this, on March 21, 2024, He was appointed by his father, Museveni as the Chief of Defence—a position that effectively makes him the head of Uganda's Military.

 Both the UPDF and the SFC are accused of using excessive force, as well as abductions; Muhoozi and other senior officials are mentioned in an International Criminal Court complaint.
-In 2017, Muhoozi was appointed Presidential Adviser, fueling speculations he was being prepared for the presidency.
-He announced he was running for the office on 15 March 2023, despite his father also indicating he would run for re-election.
+He announced he would be running for the presidential office in elections slated for 2026, on 15 March 2023, despite his father also indicating he would run for re-election.

-On 30 November 2021, Uganda and the Democratic Republic of Congo launched a joint military offensive in Eastern Congo dubbed 'Operation Shujaa', led by Muhoozi.
-The stated reason is to fight against the Ugandan rebel group Allied Democratic Forces (ADF).
+Under his leadership as Commander of Uganda's Land forces, on 30 November 2021, Uganda and the Democratic Republic of Congo launched a joint military offensive in Eastern Congo dubbed 'Operation Shujaa', headed by then, Maj.
+Gen. Kayanja Muhanga.
+The stated reason was to fight against the jihadist- linked rebel group Allied Democratic Forces (ADF) based in eastern Congo along the border with Uganda.

-Family
+Early life and education

 Muhoozi Kainerugaba was born on 24 April 1974 in Dar es Salaam, Tanzania, to Yoweri Museveni and Janet Museveni.
-His father has been President of Uganda since 1986 during his time with FRONASA, a guerrilla outfit he led during the fight against Idi Amin’s dictatorial government by exiles based in Tanzania.
+At the time Museveni was an exiled FRONASA rebel outfit leader, as he and other émigrés based in Tanzania plotted to overthrow the Idi Amin dictatorship.
+Museveni has clung on to power since 1986, nearly seven years after Amin's downfall.

 Raised in a Christian family, Muhoozi became born-again in his early years (secondary school).

-In 1999, Muhoozi married Charlotte Nankunda Kutesa.